Teratopia/DebateApp/README.md

 The initial website was created by Johnathon Borgia and Kyle Ennis over 8 days at Skill Distillery coding bootcamp.

-For easy log-in, use 'testu7' as your Username and 'testpass' as your Password.
+For easy log-in, use 'testu7' as your username and 'testpass' as your password.